Everdend’s Top Brokerage Picks

 • Dividend growth screening

-Best Brokerage Match: M1 Finance or eToro
+Best Brokerage Match: M1 Finance or Ally Invest

-Retirement-Focused Dividend Planner: Barbara
+Retirement-Focused Dividend Planner: Dave

-Key Needs...
+Key Needs:

-• Advanced dividend screening and research
+• Advanced dividend screening

 • Tax-efficient planning across multiple accounts